JtheDBA/Ubuntu/desktop/Ubuntu18.04_Shell_Windows10.md

 >There are several scenarios in which you may not be able (or want) to, install WSL Linux distros via the Microsoft Store.
 Specifically, you may be running a Windows Server or Long-Term Servicing (LTSC) desktop OS SKU that doesn't support Microsoft Store, or your corporate network policies and/or admins to not permit Microsoft Store usage in your environment.

-Open PowerShell as Administrator and run:
+*Or you are lazy like me and like copy pasta:* Open PowerShell as Administrator and run:

 ```PowerShell
 Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1804 -OutFile Ubuntu1804.appx -UseBasicParsing